ProtocolSupport/ProtocolSupport/README.md

 Support 1.10, 1.9, 1.8, 1.7, 1.6, 1.5, 1.4.7 on spigot 1.11

+Important notes:
+* Only latest version of this plugin is supported
+* This plugin can't be reloaded or loaded not at server startup
+* This plugin doesn't work with netty native transport

 Wontfix issues:
 * [Anything that is not latest] Items in creative mode may not work as expected, or may not work at all
 * [1.8 and earlier] Thrown potion texture is invalid